Table of Contents

 • Energy loss from inefficient charging and discharging

-One of the biggest challenges in battery management is ensuring that each cell within a battery pack maintains the same voltage level.
+One of the biggest challenges in battery management systems (BMS) in electric vehicles is ensuring that each cell within a battery pack maintains the same voltage level.
 Cell balancing plays a crucial role in this process.
 Evenly distributing charge across cells enhances battery efficiency, extends lifespan, and prevents safety hazards.

 How Do Batteries Become Unbalanced?